washingtonstateuniversity/WSU-Web-Certificate-Scripts/README.md

 ### Generate a text file containing a list of current domains in WordPress

-`wsucert generate domains` will create a file `domains.txt` containing a list of unique domains currently configured in WSUWP.
+`wsucert generate domains` will create a file `~/domains.txt` containing a list of unique domains currently configured in WSUWP.
 This can be used in combination with something like `wsucert check` to check the certificate status of many domains at once.

 ## Script deployment